Bird Model 43 RF Wattmeter Repair Tips

 - Clean the contact with a light brush with steel wool if it looks discolored or contaminated.

-- If the contact finger looks OK then the next most likely problem is the coax connector on the transmission line section.
+- If the contact finger looks OK then the next most likely problem is the coax DC connector on the transmission line section.
 Take the rear cover off the wattmeter and check the connector to make sure it is tight.
-It's easiest
+You will need a very thin pliers.
+If your pliers are too large than it's easiest

 to first remove the line section from the housing by unscrewing the two large screws on either side of the element cavity.
 There's not a lot of room for a pair of pliers when the line section is mounted inside the Model 43.
 Unscrew the coax connector from the line section and clean the contacts with a light brush with steel wool.